Quantcast

 As stated above, allow yourself grace.

-You often silence yourself and your accomplishments due to fear of outshining someone else or being criticized for having the motivation and courage to go toward something they may actually want but are too afraid themselves; GO FOR IT.
+You often silence yourself and your accomplishments due to fear of outshining someone else or being criticized for having the motivation and courage to go toward something you may actually want but are too afraid themselves; GO FOR IT.

 Do not allow yourself to be a victim of self-sabotage, celebrate your joy and the need to want to see your accomplishments come to fruition.

 There is value in reflecting on how far you have come.
 To see yourself and the growth you have made over the years is something within itself to celebrate.
-The habits you have broken, the relationships you have ended, the toxicity that you have wiped clean out of your life has helped you elevate to new heights, and it deserves a celebration.
+The habits you have broken, the relationships you have ended, and the toxicity that you have wiped clean out of your life have helped you elevate to new heights, and it deserves a celebration.

 Celebrate yourself more in 2019 and beyond!
 Acknowledge even the small accomplishments.